joncombe/django-website-coverpage/README.md

 Is testing a pain because you need to keep clearing your cookies?
 Incognito mode is your friend.

 ### To-do:
+- Remember the URL the user originally went to, and redirect there after leaving the coverpage
+- ~~Add start and end datetimes that the coverpage should be active.~~
+- ~~Allow bots, i.e. Googlebot, through to the content~~
 - Make the cookie attributes (e.g. expiry) configurable.
 Today the cookie expires on browser close.
-- Remember the URL the user originally went to, and redirect there after leaving the coverpage
-- Add start and end datetimes that the coverpage should be active.

 Note: I'll do the above when I need them but anyone is welcome to submit their PRs for the above or other suggestions.